 The principle of the constancy of the speed of light holds good according to this theory in a different form from the one that usually underlies the ordinary theory of relativity.”
 (Einstein, 1911).

 First, Einstein did not mention anything in this article about the used measurement units.
-Obviously, in all equations of his theories, he uses the measurement units defined on the Earth’s surface, as though if they are the same and valid for the whole Universe (… and he himself comes to the conclusion that they are not the same).
-In the article Einstein points out that the frequencies (and the frequency defining the base unit of time “second”), change depending on the gravitational potential:
+Obviously, in all equations of his theories, he uses the measurement units defined on the Earth’s surface, as though they are the same and valid for the whole Universe (… and he himself comes to the conclusion that they are not the same).
+In his paper“On the Influence of Gravitation on the Propagation of Light” (Einstein, 1911), Einstein derived a formula that shows the dependence of the frequency of any electromagnetic radiation on the gravitational potential (on the intensity of the gravitational field):

-… but the frequency defines the base unit of time “second”.
+The frequency, however, defines the base unit of time “second”!
+This formula concerns also the frequency by which the base unit for the time “second” is defined.
 Therefore, the base unit of time “second” also changes in places with different gravitation potential (with different intensity of the gravitational field), because the duration of the same number 9,192,631,770 time-periods will change (see the definition of the “second” in SI).
+According to Einstein’s reasoning, the photon generated on the surface of the star loses its energy in overcoming the star’s gravity on its way to Earth.
+We know that

 In this sense, the “Theory of Everything” turns out to be a “Theory of Nothingness” …